Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 La classification du boeuf

-"Their quality is also measured by a greater uniformity in the weight of the carcasses and their genetic background."
+Their quality is also measured by greater uniformity in carcass weight and their genetic background.

-"In our butcher shop, only products of the two highest grades, namely AAA for our beef from Quebec and Prime for our Prince Edward Island selection, are offered."
+In our butcher shop, only products of the two best grades, namely AAA for our Quebec beef and Prime for our Prince Edward Island selection, are offered.

 THE GRADES